Azure/aks-baseline-automation/README.md

 Sample App | Scenario | Description | Tags
 ---------- | -------- | ----------- | ----
 azure-vote | [AKS Run Command](/docs/app-azurevote-helmruncmd.md) |Deploys the app using a helm chart through the _AKS Command Invoke_.
 The focus here is to demonstrate how workloads in private clusters can still be managed through cloud hosted GitHub runners.
-It aslo shows how to test your application using Playwright. azure-vote  | [ACR Build](/docs/app-azurevote-acrbuild.md) | Builds a container image from code directly in Azure Container Registry (ACR).
+It also shows how to test your application using Playwright. azure-vote  | [ACR Build](/docs/app-azurevote-acrbuild.md) | Builds a container image from code directly in Azure Container Registry (ACR).
 Deployment is done using the Azure Kubernetes GitHub actions.
 Requires the use of self-hosted runners if you deployed a private ACR per the instructions in the [IaC](./IaC/README.md) section of this repo.
 To setup self-hosted runners, refer to the [Self-hosted GitHub Runners] section.(#Self-hosted-GitHub-Runners). azure-vote  | [Docker Build](/docs/app-azurevote-dockerbuildpush.md) | Builds a container image from code on the runner then pushes to ACR.
 Deployment is done using Azure Kubernetes GitHub actions.
 Requires enabling the [Admin account](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-authentication?tabs=azure-cli#admin-account) in ACR.
 Also requires the use of self-hosted runners if you deployed a private ACR per the instructions in the [IaC](./IaC/README.md) section of this repo.
 To setup self-hosted runners, refer to the [Self-hosted GitHub Runners](#Self-hosted-GitHub-Runners) section.